DataDog/documentation/content/en/opentelemetry/schema_semantics/hostname.md

 The `cloud.provider` attribute is used to determine the cloud provider.
 Further attributes are used to determine the hostname for each specific platform.
 If `cloud.provider` or any of the attributes are missing, the next set of conventions is checked.

-#### AWS
+#### Amazon Web Services

 These conventions are checked if `cloud.provider` has the value `aws`:

-1. Check `aws.ecs.launchtype` to determine if we are running on ECS Fargate.
+1. Check `aws.ecs.launchtype` to determine if the payload comes from an ECS Fargate task.
 If so, since this is a serverless environment, use `aws.ecs.task.arn` as the identifier with tag name `task_arn`.
 1. Use `host.id` as the hostname otherwise.
-This will match the EC2 instance id.
+This matches the EC2 instance id.

-#### GCP
+#### Google Cloud

 These conventions are checked if `cloud.provider` has the value `gcp`: